techidaily/site-ai-voice-clone/source/_posts/2024-approved-top-5-udemy-subtitle-translation-tools-for-seamless-auto-translations.md

 ## Part 2\.
 How To Live Stream to Instagram With an RTMP?

  Setting high-quality live streams encourages people to tune into your broadcast.
-For this purpose, you need a seamless encoder like[OBS](https://obsproject.com/) .
+For this purpose, you need a seamless encoder like [OBS](https://obsproject.com/) .
 Unfortunately, Instagram doesn't officially support third-party encoders.
 To solve this query, you need an effective solution.

  Therefore, the following steps guide streaming on Instagram with an RTMP (Real-Time Messaging Protocol).
 You will also learn how to set the required parameters in this comprehensive guide: